survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 * `include` - The same.
 * `exclude` - The same, except the output is the inverse of `include`.

+{pagebreak}

-There are a couple of boolean based fields that can be used to constrain the result further:
+Boolean based fields can be used to constrain the result further:

 * `not` - Do **not** match against a condition like above.
 * `and` - Match against an array of conditions.
 All must match.